QODIO/ease-doc/Introduction.md

+#Introduction

-#Ease Templates for Template Designers
+####Ease Templates for Template Designers

-This document describes the syntax and semantics of the template engine and will be most useful as reference to those creating Ease templates.
+This document describes the syntax and semantics of the Ease Template engine and will be most useful as reference to those creating Ease templates.

 ##Synopsis